-- Potential investment routes and restrictions as per the permitted foreign investment limits in key areas. - Exchange control regulations under the Foreign Exchange Management Act, 1999 (FEMA) and rules thereunder. - Guidelines issued by the Ministry of Information and Broadcasting (MIB), Ministry of Communications and Information Technology, Department of Telecom (DOT) and Telecom Regulatory Authority of India (TRAI). - Regulations governing External Commercial Borrowings (ECB) and Security regulations under the Securities and Exchange Board of India (SEBI). - Tax considerations under the Income Tax Act, 1961 (IT Act) and tax treaties.
+- Potential investment routes and restrictions as per the permitted foreign investment limits in key areas. - Exchange control regulations under the Foreign

+Exchange Management Act, 1999 (FEMA) and rules thereunder.

+- Guidelines issued by the Ministry of Information and Broadcasting (MIB), Ministry of Communications and Information Technology, Department of Telecom (DOT) and Telecom Regulatory Authority of India (TRAI). - Regulations governing External Commercial Borrowings (ECB) and Security regulations under the Securities and Exchange Board of India (SEBI). - Tax considerations under the Income Tax Act, 1961 (IT Act) and tax treaties.

-1) IT & ITES
+i.
+IT & ITES

 Foreign investment in Information Technology including companies engaged in Business-to-Business (B2B) e-commerce activities is permissible up to 100% under the automatic route, i.e. without obtaining any government approvals.
-However, foreign investment in Business-to-Consumer (B2C) e-commerce retail activities is prohibited, except for single brand retailing where foreign investment is permissible up to 51%, subject to prior approval of the Foreign Investment Promotion Board (FIPB).
+However, foreign investment in Business-to-Consumer (B2C) e-commerce retail activities is prohibited, except for single brand retailing where foreign investment is permissible up to 100%, where upto 49% is permitted under the automatic route and investments about the threshold of 49% are permitted subject to prior approval of the Foreign Investment Promotion Board (FIPB).7